-We welcome submissions of articles (approximately 6,000 – 8,000 words) and notes (300 - 5,000 words).
-Once you submit your paper you should receive a receipt of acknowledgment, via email, within 24 hours.
-If you do not receive this acknowledgment within this time period, please promptly resubmit your material.
+Once authors submit their contributions, they should receive a receipt of acknowledgment via email within 24 hours.
+If you do not receive this acknowledgment, please promptly resubmit your material.

 Because of the considerable unremunerated work required for the peer review process, Early Theatre will not consider material that has been previously published, nor will we consider any submission that is being submitted to another journal simultaneously.

 Contributors to Early Theatre retain copyright for their work.
 We require all published authors to grant a limited exclusive license for publication to the journal, according to which authors agree not publish their submissions elsewhere in the same form, in any language, without the consent of the journal for a period of one year, and without acknowledgment of its initial publication in the journal thereafter.
 Authors are encouraged to archive the work on their own not-for-profit site and/or that of their institution.

 Submission Preparation Checklist

-- The submission has not been previously published, nor is it before another journal for consideration.
+(a) the submission has not been previously published, nor is it before another journal for consideration;